shivanshdave/2020-432/classes/class14/README.md

 ## Today's Key Topic

-Dealing with Aggregated Data in Logistic Regression, Probit Regression
+Dealing with Aggregated Data in Logistic Regression, Probit Regression (These materials are discussed in the [Course Notes](https://thomaselove.github.io/2020-432-book/) in Chapter 18)

 ## Today's Announcements